-THE UGLY JOURNEY OF OUR TRASH

 Marine debris is the rubbish of our everyday lives, it travels over land, down streams, rivers and storm drains to the ocean.
 It can drift thousands of miles leaving a wake of destruction in its path.
 Every year, debris kills thousands of marine animals and sea birds, chokes coral reefs, smothers critical environments and contaminates our beaches and recreation sites.
 Better information about sources and impacts is extremely important to drive changes in infrastructure and waste management policies.

 Who is responsible?
 All of us.
 Together we can help prevent and clear up this mess for a clean, healthy ocean planet.

+Globally annual plastic production has boomed from 1.7 million tons in 1950 to almost

 300 MILLION

-$\bigtriangleup$

-As much as 250 MILLION METRIC TONS
+As much as

+250 MILLION

+METRIC TONS

+95% of northern fulmars

+washed up dead in the North Sea

-of plastic could make its way into the ocean by 202
+of plastic could make its way into the ocean by 20252

-Plastics cost approximately US \$13 BILLION
+Plastics cost approximately

+US \$13 BILLION

-a year in environmental damage to marine ecosystems
+a year in environmental damage to marine ecosystems3

+All seven

-All seven SEA TURTLE
+SEA TURTLE

-species, over half marine mammal species and almost two thirds of all seabird species have ingested or become entangled in marine debris
+species, over half marine mammal had ingested plastic debris4 species and almost two thirds of all seabird species have ingested or become

-95%

-95% of northern fulmars washed up dead in the North Sea had ingested plastic debris

-92% PLASTIC
+92% PLASTIC entangled in marine debris5

-50

-Almost 400 different species ave ingested or become entangled in culprit in 92% of cases5
+More than

-More than 1 in 10
+1 in 10

-species ingesting or becoming entangled in marine debris are threatened with extinction
+species ingesting or becoming entangled in marine debris are threatened with extinction5 of marine litter has been estimated to end up on the seabed6

-As much as 0%
+As much as 70%

-of marine litter has been estimated to end up/on the seabed
+PROJECT AWARE

 Scuba divers everywhere are standing up to the onslaught of debris - fins on and off.
 We're removing debris underwater and logging the data to influence change at all levels.
 On land, we can work together to stop rubbish from entering the ocean.
 We can help inform community action and identify local solutions.

 DON'T LET YOUR DIVES GO TO WASTE.
 TAKE A GIANT STRIDE AND DIVE AGAINST DEBRIS.
+WWW.PROJECTAWARE.ORG

-WWW.PROJECTAWARE.ORG waste inputs from land into the ocean, Science, 3 47 (6223), 768-771; UNEP (2014).
-Valuing Plastics: The Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry; J. A. van Franeker, et al., (2011).
-Monitoring plastic ingestion by the northern fulmar Fulmarus glacialis in the North Sea, UNEP (2005).
-Marine Litter, an analytical overview www.creativecommons.org/licenses/by-nc-nd/4.0/
+Sources: 1PlasticsEurope (2014).
+Plastics - The Facts 2014: An Analysis of European Plastics Production, Demand and Waste Data; 2J.
+Jambeck, et al., (2015).
+Plastic waste inputs from land into the ocean, Science, 3 47 (6223), 768-771; 3UNEP (2014).
+Valuing Plastics: The Business Case for Measuring, Managing and Disclosing Plastic Use in the Consumer Goods Industry; 4J.
+A. van Franeker, et al., (2011).
+Monitoring plastic ingestion by the northern fulmar Fulmarus glacialis in the North Sea, Environmental Pollution, 159 (10), 2609-2615; 5S.
+Gall, R. Thompson, (2015).
+The impact of debris on marine life, Marine Pollution Bulletin, 92 (1-2), 170-179; 5UNEP (2005).
+Marine Litter, an analytical overview